Gluten-Free Morning Glory Muffins

-Muffins are delicious, there is no two ways around it, but one of the reasons that they are so delicious is that they are effectively cake – not so healthy.
-The traditional muffin recipe is loaded with white flour and lots of sugar, making it pretty poor breakfast or snack option, however there is a better way, especially when it comes to these paleo and gluten-free Morning Glory Muffins.
+Muffins are delicious, there is no way around it, but one of the reasons that they are so delicious is that they are effectively cake – not so healthy.
+A traditional muffin recipe is loaded with white flour and lots of sugar, making it pretty poor breakfast or snack option, however, there is a better way, especially when it comes to these paleo and gluten-free morning glory muffins.

-The Morning Glory Muffins is my absolute favourite muffin, it’s pretty much loaded with everything but the kitchen sink and makes a real satisfying snack.
-Legend has it, the Original Morning Glory Muffin was created by a lovely woman named Pam in 1978 on Nantuket Island.
+The morning glory muffin is my absolute favourite muffin, it’s pretty much loaded with everything but the kitchen sink and makes a real satisfying snack.
+Legend has it, the original morning glory muffin was created by a lovely woman named Pam in 1978 on Nantuket Island.
 Now, I’ve never met Pam, but I already know I like her, and although I’m a big fan of her muffins, the nutritionist in me is not a huge fan of her ingredients.
 So, I’ve taken some very important time to experiment and create an updated version of this popular snack idea that’s full of nutritious goodness without compromising on flavour.

-These muffins require a little extra effort in preparation but they make up for it in flavour.
+These gluten-free morning glory muffins require a little extra effort in preparation but they make up for it in flavour.
 Make a double batch and freeze them for a quick breakfast or snack for weeks to come.
-Recipe adapted from The Roasted Root.

 - 1/3 cup mashed sweet potato

 - 1/4 cup raw honey or natural maple syrup

 - 1 cup grated apple (Gala or McCintosh work well, but any red apple will do)